Frank D. Robinson: Life and career

 On August 10, 2010, Frank Robinson announced his resignation as president and chairman of Robinson Helicopter Company.
 Robinson had intended to retire on his 80th birthday in January 2010, but elected to postpone his retirement until the design of the Robinson R66 Turbine was complete.
 With R66 production underway and FAA certification imminent, Robinson decided to make his retirement official.
-His son Kurt Robinson was elected by the board of directors to assume the positions of president and chairman on August 10, 2010.
+His son, Kurt Robinson, was elected by the board of directors to assume the positions of president and chairman on August 10, 2010.

 Robinson died at his home in Rolling Hills, California, on November 12, 2022, at the age of 92.

 Awards and honors

-Robinson was a recipient of the 2004 Howard Hughes Memorial Award from the Southern California Aeronautic Association (given to an aerospace leader "whose accomplishments over a long career have contributed significantly to the advancement of aviation or space technology"), the 2010 Lifetime Aviation Engineering Award from the Kiddie Hawk Air Academy Living Legends of Aviation, and the 2013 Daniel Guggenheim Medal from the American Institute of Aeronautics and Astronautics, for his "conception, design and manufacture of a family of affordable, reliable and versatile helicopters."
+Robinson was a recipient of the 2004 Howard Hughes Memorial Award from the Aero Club of Southern California (given to "exceptional leaders who have advanced the fields of aviation or aerospace technology", the 2010 Lifetime Aviation Engineering Award from the Kiddie Hawk Air Academy Living Legends of Aviation, and the 2013 Daniel Guggenheim Medal from the American Institute of Aeronautics and Astronautics, for his "conception, design and manufacture of a family of affordable, reliable and versatile helicopters."
 In 2009, Robinson was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.